KarlHampusLarsson/airline_dynamic_pricing/README.md

 # Optimizing Airline Revenue Using Dynamic Pricing

 ## Overview
-This project simulates airline demand and explores continuous dynamic pricing strageies to improve revenue using a regression model demand forecast.
+This project simulates airline demand and explores continuous dynamic pricing strategies to improve revenue using a regression model demand forecast.

 ## How to Run
 1. Clone this repository